usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 weight: 50
 aliases:
   - /docs/model/ssp/
+  - /learnmore/architecture/
 sidenav:
   activerenderdepth: 1
   inactiverenderdepth: 1
 ---

-OSCAL is comprised of a stack of layers, where each lower layer in the stack provides information structures that are referenced and used by each higher layer.
-Each layer is composed of one or more models, which represent a information structure supporting a specific operational purpose.
-Each model is defined in multiple formats.
+The OSCAL architecture is organized in a stack of *layers*.
+Each lower layer in the stack provides information structures that are referenced and used by each higher layer.
+Each layer is composed of one or more *models*, which represent a information structure supporting a specific operational purpose.
+Each model in OSCAL is intended to build on the information provided by the model(s) in the lower layers.

 The following image depicts each layer and the corresponding model(s) for each layer.